-ARTICLE 14.
+ARTICLE 15.
 WORKERS' COMPENSATION .
 Consultant shall comply with all applicable Workers' Compensation Acts in the states having jurisdiction and shall furnish proof thereof satisfactory to Company prior to commencing work.

-ARTICLE 15.
+ARTICLE 16.
 INSURANCE .
-Without limiting any liabilities or any other obligations of Consultant, Consultant shall, from the date hereof and during its performance hereunder or as otherwise specified herein, comply with all the following minimum insurance requirements:
+Without limiting any liabilities or any other obligations of Consultant, Consultant shall, from the date hereof and during its performance hereunder or as otherwise specified herein, comply with all the following minimum insurance requirements, but only for losses arising out of Consultant’s work for Company:

 Workers’ Compensation and Employers Liability Insurance